longhorn/longhorn/CONTRIBUTING.md

 3. The motivation and context for the change.
 4. The test plan and actual test results.
 5. Any known risks, limitations, compatibility concerns, or follow-up work.

+Every commit and the pull request description must reference the related ticket number, for example `longhorn/longhorn#1234`.
+This links the change back to its tracking issue.

 A pull request should be focused and reviewable.
 Avoid combining unrelated fixes, refactoring, formatting changes, and feature work in the same pull request.